 I shut down my computer, but the headset does not turn off.

-The headset gets powered through the Link Box power supply.
-When plugged into the wall socket, the headset remains powered on even if you turn off your computer.
+The headset is powered by the Link Box power supply.
+When plugged into a wall socket, the headset remains powered on even if you turn off your computer.

 When the headset is not used for a longer period of time, it is recommended to unplug the Link Box from the wall socket and disconnect the headset’s blue optical cable from the Link Box.
 Unplugging both cables will shut down the headset.